Does My Business Need a Registered Agent?

 Registered Agent services like the one offered by Incfile help you avoid the hassles and inconvenience of managing all of your own documentation from the state.

 They also help preserve your privacy by setting up a public-facing address for your business that is separate from your home.

 When you use a Registered Agent service, any official legal or tax correspondence will be forwarded to your personal, private contact address.
-As your Registered Agent service, we also help you stay on top of deadlines such as filing annual reports and other essential documents to keep your business in good standing.
+Incfile’s Registered Agent service also helps you stay on top of deadlines (such as required annual reports) to keep your business in good standing.

 A good Registered Agent service can help you respond quickly in the event of a lawsuit, avoid missed deadlines, fines and penalties for non-compliance, and otherwise manage the details of paperwork so you can focus on running your business.

 Why Does Incfile Offer a Free Registered Agent?